Are you considering the idea of getting a website or blog built for your business?

-(Blog content planning template created with spreadsheets)
+(Content planning template created using spreadsheets)

 - Content Author

-(WinCalendar.com – Calendar downloads)
+(WinCalendar – Calendar maker)

-WordPress Editorial Scheduling Plugins
+WordPress Content Scheduling Plugins

 (Edit Flow – WP plugin)

-Some key features of the plugin include:
+Some key features of this plugin include:

 - Custom Statuses – Lets you define the key stages to your workflow.